AntelopeIO/cdt/docs/05_features/50_crypto-extensions.md

 `"cleos push action eosio activate ["6bcb40a24e49c26d0a60513b6aeb8551d264e4717f306b81a37a5afb3b47cedc"] -p eosio@active"`

-And you need to include to the source code of your contract the following header: [crypto_ext.hpp](https://github.com/AntelopeIO/cdt/blob/main/libraries/eosiolib/core/eosio/crypto_ext.hpp)
+And you need to include in the source code of your contract the following header: [crypto_ext.hpp](https://github.com/AntelopeIO/cdt/blob/main/libraries/eosiolib/core/eosio/crypto_ext.hpp)

 The header declares following basic plain C functions which implement the core functionality: